Bearded Dragon Lighting, Heating & Humidity Requirements

 1. Wash your hands thoroughly with soap before installing the bulb.
 Skin oils can potentially reduce heat bulb’s lifespan.

 2. Check your heat lamp.
-Is it rated for at least 150w?
+Is it rated for the wattage of the bulb(s) you’re using?
 Does it have a ceramic socket?
 If not, that’s likely your problem, as well a fire hazard.

 3. Make sure the lamp is plugged into a surge protector.
 These bulbs are sensitive to fluctuations in electrical supply, making them more likely to burn out prematurely.
 A surge protector does what the name implies — protects your bulb from surges.